 This blanket uses tapestry crochet, meaning on the color rows I crocheted over the yarn I wasn’t using and carried it behind my work so I could easily switch back and forth between colors.
 The full pattern details are below, but if you’ve never carried yarn before, here is a video to show you how!

 Chain 103 in Gray.
-(Or multiple 6 by any odd number, then add 1 for the turning chain.)
+(Or multiply 6 by any odd number, then add 1 for the turning chain.)

 When you reach the end of the row, chain 1 and turn.
 You should end with a HDC in Teal Heather, and when you turn to the next row, wrap the gray yarn around the back of your work and continue to carry it behind.